-Entry Criteria: By Head of Department selection Topic Descriptor Assessments Shakespeare Close reading of selected scenes from Romeo and Juliet.
-Modern Shakespeare Film review: Baz Luhrmann's Romeo and Juliet.
+Entry Criteria: By Head of Department selection Topic Descriptor Assessments Shakespeare Close reading of selected scenes from a chosen play.
+Modern Shakespeare Film review of a Shakespeare adaptation.
 Assessments will be based on a combination of exams, assignments Oratory Persuasive speech. and common tests Writing Creative writing.
 Each assessment is graded against Reading responses Five responses submitted over the course of the year. a 20 point scale and reported as a percentage grade Literacy Co- Requisite 32403 Read written texts to understand ideas and information.
 Boys will complete the NCEA Literacy Co-requisites AND a Sacred Heart Literacy Co- Requisite 32405 Write texts to communicate ideas and information.
 Certificate External Unfamiliar texts AS 91927 Demonstrate understanding of significant aspects of unfamiliar texts.

-This course is designed to increase the breadth of learners' experience in this subject to provide them with a rich foundation of content and skills.
+This course is designed to increase the breadth of learners' experience in this subject and to provide them with a rich foundation of content and skills.